Guides

 Setting up Evervault React SDK

-prop for styling.
+The Card Component is a JSX component that accepts an onChange prop and an optional theme prop for styling.
 In this example, you will log the encrypted card number to the browser’s console.
-In a real-world application, you would likely store the encrypted data and then use it with either Functions, Cages or Outbound Relay to validate and/or share the cardholder data.
+In a real-world application, you would likely store the encrypted data and then use it with either Functions, Enclaves or Outbound Relay to validate and/or share the cardholder data.

 What’s Next?